As well as offering the ever-popular industry-favourite MetaTrader 4 platform, HYCM also provide access to the newer MetaTrader 5 platform.

 The fact that by now hundreds of brokerage companies have chosen Metatrader 4 is the best testimony that it delivers outstanding value and meets both their and traders’ expectations.

-Financial spread bets and CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
+CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.